Boroughs | Kingston upon Thames

 Investment Opportunities

-2. Eden House Campus, Surrey House, KT1 1ER
+2. Eden House Campus, Kingston Town Centre

-3. Cambridge Road Estate, KT1
+3. Cambridge Road Estate, Kingston

-4. Cocks Crescent, New Malden, KT3
+4. Cocks Crescent, New Malden

 Investment Opportunities

-The Council Office Complex (excluding the Guildhall building) is made up of several underutilised buildings, where the council’s main offices are currently located, within Kingston Town Centre.
-This prime site is surrounded by a mix of predominantly commercial uses and is directly next to the new homes and Unilever headquarters currently under construction.
+This prime site, ripe for regeneration, is surrounded by a mix of predominantly commercial uses and is directly next to the new homes and the Unilever headquarters currently under construction.

-PROJECT OWNER: Royal Borough of Kingston upon Thames
+Project owner: Royal Borough of Kingston upon Thames

 The major mixed-use redevelopment of the former Surrey House site known as the ‘Eden Campus’ will deliver global blue chip company Unilever Ltd a new UK & Ireland headquarters.
 The scheme will provide 25,000 sqm of BREEAM Excellent floorspace and 156 new homes, and will be home to over 2,000 highly skilled marketing, sales and product development professionals.
 The scheme will generate over 200 construction jobs, contribute over £3m directly into the local economy during its development, and provide new energy to Kingston Town Centre.